-- Newron Pharmaceuticals S.p.A. (the Company), a clinical stage biopharmaceutical company focused on the discovery and development of drugs for the treatment of central nervous system (CNS) disorders and pain - the parent Company; - Newron Pharmaceuticals US Inc., a fully owned clinical development subsidiary, incorporated on June 6, 2014 under the Delaware rules, based in Morristown, New Jersey (USA) whose activities started on July 8, 2014; - Newron Sweden AB, a fully owned, private biotechnology company with registered offices based in Stocksund (Sweden) developing new medicines to treat illnesses caused by necrosis of the Central Nervous System (CNS); - Newron Suisse SA, a clinical development fully owned subsidiary with registered offices based in Zurich (Switzerland), established during 2007; - Hunter-Fleming private limited company, a private biopharmaceutical company with registered offices based in Brixham, Devon (United Kingdom) and focused on neurodegenerative and inflammatory disorders.
+- Newron Pharmaceuticals S.p.A. (the Company), a clinical stage biopharmaceutical company focused on the discovery and development of drugs for the treatment of central nervous system (CNS) disorders and pain - the parent Company; - Newron Pharmaceuticals US Inc., a fully owned clinical development subsidiary, based in Morristown, New Jersey (USA); - Newron Sweden AB, a fully owned, private biotechnology company with registered offices based in Stocksund (Sweden) developing new medicines to treat illnesses caused by necrosis of the Central Nervous System (CNS); - Newron Suisse SA, a clinical development fully owned subsidiary with registered offices based in Zurich (Switzerland); - Hunter-Fleming private limited company, a private biopharmaceutical company with registered offices based in Brixham, Devon (United Kingdom) and focused on neurodegenerative and inflammatory disorders.